-PayPal credit card processing is a huge player in the business world and another handy facet of the products and services it offers is the ability to accept payments by plastic.
+PayPal credit card processing is a huge player in the business world and another handy facet of the products and services it offers, especially during coronavirus, is the ability to accept payments by plastic.
 One of the most appealing aspects of what PayPal does is that there’s no real long-term commitment needed, which is a bonus for smaller businesses.

 Add to that no setup fees and the value it can add to your business is obvious.
 You can choose from different packages within PayPal to suit the scale of your turnover, so PayPal Checkout, PayPal Web Payments Standard and PayPal Payments Pro should all be investigated if you’re aiming to process credit card payments.

 Comparable credit card processing products are also available from the likes of Sage Pay, Stripe, Authorize.net, Worldpay, PaySimple, Helcim and Clover.

 - Want to try PayPal?
 Check out the website here